liberu-genealogy/genealogy-old/README.md

 4. `php artisan key:generate`

 5. `php artisan serve`
-In order to serve the back-end API, take a look at the Local Development Server section of the [Laravel installation documentation](https://laravel.com/docs/6.x/#installation) and consider using [Valet](https://laravel.com/docs/6.x/valet) for a better experience

 6. Run `php artisan migrate --seed`

-7. Follow installation steps for client side (https://github.com/liberu-ui/genealogy) and launch the site and log into the project with user: `admin@familytree365.com`, password: `password`

-8. (optional) Setup the configuration files as needed, in `config/enso/*.php`
+7. (optional) Setup the configuration files as needed, in `config/enso/*.php`

-9. (maybe required) Setup sanctum stateful domains in `.env` and add your domains to `config/cors.php`
+8. (maybe required) Setup sanctum stateful domains in `.env` and add your domains to `config/cors.php`

+9. Follow installation steps for client side (https://github.com/liberu-ui/genealogy) and launch the site and log into the project with user: `admin@familytree365.com`, password: `password`

 <!--/h-->
 ## Import test data